raki2305/gcp_cloudfunction_dev/README.md

 1. Push your development.

 ### Using Cloud Build Service for Deployment
 Cloud build is used to set up a CI/CD pipeline.
+Set up a trigger that the cloud function is redeployed with each push to its specified branch.
+There are the following two options for setting up a trigger:

+#### Option 1: Set up manually via the Googe web interface
 1. Within the [Google Cloud Build](https://console.cloud.google.com/cloud-build) service on the left side click on "Trigger".
 1. Click on [Create Trigger](https://console.cloud.google.com/cloud-build/triggers/add)
 1. Please fill in everything accordingly.